hydpy-dev/hydpy/hydpy/docs/development.rst

 containing the given object, which is in many cases the most relevant information for identifying the error source.)

-Whenever possible, us function :func:`~hydpy.objecttools.augmentexcmessage` to augment standard Python error messages with `HydPy information`.
+Whenever possible, us function :func:`~hydpy.core.objecttools.augmentexcmessage` to augment standard Python error messages with `HydPy information`.

 Naming Conventions